revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 > Enter the Rev code provided in this section in the new model file.
 {:.instruction}

+The file you will begin in this section will be the one you load into RevBayes when you’ve completed all of the components of the analysis.
-In this file you will write the Rev commands for loading in the taxon list and managing the data matrices.
+In this section you will begin the file and write the Rev commands for loading in the taxon list and managing the data matrices.
 Then, starting in section {% ref Exercise-ModelFBD %}, you will move on to writing module files for each of the model components.
-Once the model files are complete, you will return to editing `mcmc_CEFBDRP_Ranges.Rev` and complete the Rev script with the instructions given in section, you will move on to writing the {% ref Exercise-CompleteMCMC %}.
+Once the model files are complete, you will return to editing `mcmc_CEFBDP_Specimens.Rev` and complete the Rev script with the instructions given in section, you will move on to writing the {% ref Exercise-CompleteMCMC %}.

-{% subsubsection Load Taxon List | Exercise-TaxList %}
+### Load Taxon List {#subsub:Exercise-TaxList}

 Begin the Rev script by loading in the list of taxon names from the `bears_taxa.tsv` file using the `readTaxonData` function.